 Life, and the world around us, was created in an awe-inspiring way.
 With the right mindset, tools, and people around you — It’s not hard to find inspiration for art, if you just know where to look and what to do.
 That’s why we’re here to help you every single day!
 We hope that with the help of this article and the sketchbook ideas we stated above, you begin your art journey today, because there is really nothing to worry about.
 The first step is the decision to begin.

-We hope you liked this article!
+I hope you liked this article!
 Do you already have a sketching habit?
 If so, do you have any suggestions on how to find inspiration for art that you would like to share with our community?
-And if not, we’re excited to know if you’re going to start with your sketchbook ideas after reading this article!
-Let us know your thoughts in the comments section below. 🙂
+And if not, I am excited to know if you’re going to start with your sketchbook ideas after reading this article!
+Let me know your thoughts in the comments section below. 🙂

 Ardak Kassenova is mother, artist and ZenART Supplies co-founder.
 “My heart and soul were always with Art, and since my childhood as long as I remember myself, I was dreaming to be an artist.
 I was painting after work, when I had time, and teaching myself through the books, videos, visiting art galleries and museums.
 I’ve been very curious about different techniques and styles, and therefore accumulated knowledge and experience on a variety of mediums”.

 After 20 years of a successful corporate career and with becoming a mother to two wonderful girls, she decided that it’s time to make drastic changes and link her life with Art.
 She started to paint again and decided to create her own art supplies brand that would help artists to fulfil their creative dreams and achieve their best results since the beginning using high-quality art materials without wasting their precious time and money.
 Say hello to @ardak_zenart on Instagram!